sanjays95/player_transfer-Dapp/README.md

 In the same fashion, club owners can sell their player by adding the player's attributes(value,weekly wage,year's left).
 Interested clubs will offer new contract upon which it can be accepted if interested.

+### Test Net Interaction

+- Visit [Football Transfer](https://soccer-playertransfer.herokuapp.com/) (Deployed using Heroku)
+- Ensure you have a Metamask and Rinkeby account.
+- To obtain Test ethers, visit (https://faucet.rinkeby.io/)
+- Voila!
+You can now register and buy your favourite Players.